 As you can see Safaricom is significantly more expensive compared to Telekom, Faiba and Airtel.
 However their 4G/5G network is also much better.
 For more info check the Safaricom website.

-As of February 2024 Safaricom offers e-sim cards for tourists.
-When buying a Safaricom prepaid sim card in an official Safaricom store in you can opt for an e-sim card for 250 KES extra.
+As of 2024 Safaricom offers eSIMs for tourists.
+When buying a Safaricom prepaid sim card in an official Safaricom store in you can opt for an eSIM for 250 KES extra.
 Great!
-But still, not every Safaricom store offers e-sim cards.

-For example at Nairobi International Airport they had no e-sim cards available in February 2024.
+But not every Safaricom store in Kenya offers eSIMs.
+For example at Nairobi International Airport they had no eSIMs available on my last trip to Kenya in 2024.
+They said, they ran out.
 It is a bit a hit or miss.

 To request you remaining balance with Safaricom you can dial: *144# and to activate voice and data bundles dial: *544#.